Shreyy8/Blockchain_supply_Project/WEB_APPLICATION_GUIDE.md

 # Blockchain Supply Chain Management - Web Application Guide

 ## Overview
-The project has been successfully converted from a desktop GUI application to a modern web-based application using Java servlets, JSP, and Bootstrap for the frontend.
+The project is a modern web-based application using Java servlets, JSP, and Bootstrap for the frontend.
+All legacy desktop GUI components have been removed to focus on the web interface.

 ## Architecture